 Authors: M. Mayor & Jennifer Drive

 Welcoming Work describes replicable strategies to promote health equity as part of efforts to integrate immigrants into

 community life.
-The report draws on key points from a Welcoming America panel discussion and uses data from
+The report draws on key points from a Welcoming America panel discussion and uses data from governmental agencies

 and scholarly research to highlight promising practices in Georgia, Pennsylvania, Virginia and New Hampshire.
 The authors

-emphasize three key requirements for achieving health equity: involving immigrants in planning and research, overcoming
+emphasize three key requirements for achieving health equity: involving immigrants in planning and research, overcoming social

 and cultural barriers, and examining the effects of social and economic policies on health outcomes.
 Attention to these requirements

 has led to successful initiatives at both local and state levels.
 In Atlanta, for instance, a health center worked with immigrant

 community leaders to implement the "promotores de salud" model.
 Used in Latin America to raise awareness among Latinas

 about reproductive health, this model has reached 11,000 community members in Atlanta.
 As an example of the "Health in

 agency partnerships to address the social determinants of health and provides periodic report cards to help identify issues

 International Journal of Health Services, August 12, 2016, 15 pp.